Palindrome-Puzzles/2022-hunt/README.md

      - Run `npm run build` to build puzzle files.
      - Run `npm run watch` to continuously build puzzle files, and re-build them whenever they are changed.
 (This is useful when actively developing!)

+> Note: The script will automatically minify bundles and include sourcemaps if your `DJANGO_ENV` starts with `prod_`.

+> **Warning**: Running the build process on Windows can give a different output compared to non-Windows machines (say Github Actions or Heroku).
+This is because `esbuild` uses `\n` or `\r\n` depending on the environment, which changes content hashes and so filenames.
+This can be avoided if you minify bundles and skip sourcemaps.

 ### Running the server
 To run the server, use the following command.
 ```